Strongman (character): Bruce Olafsen

 Bruce Olafsen was born in Stockholm, Sweden, but later came to the United States and became a naturalized American citizen.
-As a longtime member of the criminal organization Circus of Crime, Bruto the Strongman works as a circus strongman and weight-lifter.
+As a longtime member of the criminal organization Circus of Crime, Olafsen works as a circus strongman and weight-lifter.
 He has particularly strong biceps and teeth.

-Bruto first assisted the Circus of Crime to rob the people that attended the circus and were hypnotized by Ringmaster with one of the attendees being Rick Jones.
-When Hulk came bursting through the tent, Strongman and the rest of the Circus of Crime attacked Hulk where Ringmaster manages to hypnotize Hulk to be part of his next circus act.
-The next day, Hulk escapes Ringmaster's control and defeat the Circus of Crime before leaving with Rick upon the arrival of Thunderbolt Ross' army.
+Bruto first assists the Circus of Crime in hypnotizing and robbing the people who attended the circus, with Rick Jones being among their victims.
+When Hulk comes bursting through the tent, Strongman and the rest of the Circus of Crime attack Hulk, who is hypnotized by the Ringmaster.
+The next day, Hulk escapes Ringmaster's control and defeats the Circus of Crime before leaving with Rick.

-Strongman was later seen with Ringmaster when he hypnotizes Daredevil into serving him.
+Strongman is later seen with Ringmaster when he hypnotizes Daredevil into serving him.
 Spider-Man manages to break Daredevil free of the hypnosis as they both defeat the Circus of Crime.

-Strongman was seen at the Circus of Crime when Hawkeye, Quicksilver, and Scarlet Witch wanted to join a normal circus, unaware that it was a front.
-Strongman joins the Circus of Crime into fleeing when they claimed that the three superheroes were trying to rob their circus.
+Strongman is seen at the Circus of Crime when Hawkeye, Quicksilver, and Scarlet Witch intend to join the circus, unaware that it is a front.
+Strongman and the Circus flee, claiming that the three superheroes were trying to rob them.

-When Strongman is laid out upon straining himself upon trying to lift an elephant, Ringmaster had to hold auditions for a temporary strongman to cover for Strongman.
+After Strongman strains himself trying to lift an elephant, Ringmaster holds auditions for a temporary strongman to cover for him.

-Strongman was present when Ringmaster forced Black Goliath into joining the Circus of Crime and fighting Power Man leading the two of them to be hypnotized.
-After the hypnosis was undone, Power Man fought the rest of the Circus of Crime and freed Black Goliath from their control while turning the hypnosis against them enough to leave them for the police.
+Strongman is present when Ringmaster forces Black Goliath to join the Circus of Crime and hypnotizes Power Man as well.
+After the hypnosis is undone, Power Man battles the rest of the Circus of Crime and frees Black Goliath from their control.
+The two then turn the hypnosis effect on the Circus of Crime and leave them for the police.

-Strongman was with the Ringmaster when the Circus of Crime attacked Hulk and the ex-Circus of Crime members on a deserted island.
-After freeing the ex-Circus of Crime members, Hulk defeats them.

-Strongman was with the Circus of Crime when Ringmaster hypnotized Dragon Man into serving him.
-The Circus of Crime is defeated by Hulk again where they managed to escape.

-Strongman was with the Circus of Crime when they were seen in Bagalia.

 In Secret Empire, Strongman and the Circus of Crime join Helmut Zemo's Army of Evil.

 Percy Van Norton

-The second Strongman, Percy Van Norton, is a Nazi and a member of the Battle-Axis who possesses drug-induced super-strength.
-He is loosely based on the character of the same name from Crash Comic Adventures.
+Percy Van Norton took a serum which made him into a "perfect human" with a range of superhuman abilities.
+Although he started out fighting crime, something went wrong and he turned bad, resulting in him becoming a Nazi and joining the Battle-Axis.
+Van Norton joins the Battle-Axis in their fight against the Invaders.
+At the end of the battle, Van Norton and the other Battle-Axis members are defeated and captured.

+Strongman is based on the Golden Age character of the same name, who first appeared in Crash Comics #2 (May 1940) and had since fallen into the public domain.